ShaunRW/elf/README.md

 * Add more contact options other than just the form.
 * Once form is tested on live server using my own address, switch the to address to whatever the client wants it to be.
 * Fix Sending message animation image not showing.
+* Should I use google im not a robot captcha on contact form?

 #### Other Pages ####
+* Create Heading banner with bread crumbs for all pages except the homepage.
 * Create About Us content.
 * Create 'Fencing' overview page.
 * Create 'Fencing' sub page content.